How to sign up for Shopify and high-risk processing

 How to start selling high-risk products on Shopify

 Signing up for Shopify is a great option for a host of merchant types.
 Websites selling products like vape and e-juice, premium cigars, tactical items, or FFL sales fall within the high-risk category.
-This means that your online store will need a merchant account and a payment gateway that can process your products and services without the risk of being shut down for being a prohibited category.
+This means that your online store will need a merchant account and a payment gateway that can process your products and services without the risk of being shut down for being in a prohibited category.
 Shopify is a great platform that can facilitate the payment processing you need.
 Getting started with Shopify is very intuitive, and we will also outline the steps below.
 However, it is critical that you get started on the right foot.
 You want to make sure that you have a payment gateway and a high-risk merchant account that will support you from day one.
 We can help you get started using Shopify by pairing you with some of the best high-risk payment gateways and high-risk merchant accounts in the business.
 Simply use the contact form below, and we can get started helping you get ready to sell your products on Shopify!

 Contact us for a high-risk gateway